Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Experiments

-We further evaluate robustness under different compression ratios $\tau \in \{0.1, 0.2, 0.3, 0.4, 0.5\}$, where smaller $\tau$ corresponds to more aggressive pruning.
-As shown in Figure~\ref{fig:ablation}, the Raw Attention baseline degrades sharply with increasing compression, collapsing when $\tau < 0.4$.
-In contrast, Sentinel achieves strong performance across all compression levels, consistently outperforming the Raw Attention baseline and surpassing the original prompt performance over a wide range of $\tau$, including the extreme setting of $\tau = 0.2$.
-This result indicates that decoding query-aware context utilization signals yields more robust context compression than relying on raw attention magnitudes under aggressive pruning, enabling Sentinel to retain the most critical contextual information even under severe compression.
+As shown in the left panel of Figure~\ref{fig:robustness_mechanism}, the Raw Attention baseline degrades substantially when $\tau < 0.4$.
+In contrast, Sentinel remains stable across all compression levels and consistently outperforms the Raw Attention baseline.
+Notably, Sentinel surpasses the original prompt performance over a wide range of compression ratios, including the aggressive setting of $\tau = 0.2$, suggesting that Sentinel effectively removes weakly utilized or distracting context under constrained context budgets.
+These results suggest that contextual utilization behavior cannot be reliably recovered from attention magnitude alone.
+Instead, lightweight probing over attention dynamics yields substantially more robust compression under aggressive pruning.
 Full task-level results are reported in Appendix~\ref{appendix:ablation-details}.